Portfolios are areas of responsibility for Councillors.

 England primarily delivers support to the coaching system through two areas – Coach Education and Mentoring programmes.
 Do you think that this strategy is producing enough properly qualified coaches?
 What would you like to see done differently?
 Is the content of the course right for what you need?
 Are you a coach?
 You don’t need to be to talk to us here.
 If you are an athlete/parent/supporter/administrator we would encourage you to express your views as well.
 Contact your Regional Coaching Councillor as your first step.

-The Coaching pages of the England Athletics website are available here.
+Click here to go to the Coaching pages of the England Athletics website.
 As stated elsewhere the Councils operate independently of the staff of England.
 Our job is to check they are fulfilling their roles properly.

-The national Coaching Portfolio holders are Mike Harris and Mick Shortland:
+The national Coaching Portfolio holders are Mick Shortland and Keith Reed:

 Mick has been a keen sportsman since the age of 11.
 His interest in athletics has led to him becoming a coach, specialising in the hammer, a member of the National Coach Development Programme (NCDP) and a Coach Education Tutor.
 In the summer of 2014 Mick attended a programme of coach development activities at the Commonwealth Games.
 This led to him being invited to attend the 2015 Loughborough International as one of the Team Coaches where he supported throwers in the javelin events.
 At the time of writing he is looking forward to travelling to Portugal in August to fulfil the same role with at the throws International.
 Mick can be contacted at email@example.com